Metronidazole in Brief

 Clostridium Difficile Colitis

 Antibiotics are known to disrupt the colonic microflora, facilitating C. difficile colonization and growth.
 C. difficile,

 a spore-forming gram-positive rod, produces toxins that inflame the colon.
 Rarely, the toxins destroy the tissue of the

 Virtually any antibiotic may induce C. difficile colitis, but broad-spectrum antibiotics with activity against

 enteric bacteria are the most frequent culprits.
-Metronidazole is the first-line therapy because of its low cost as well
+According to the Infectious Diseases Society of America guidelines11 metronidazole is the first-line therapy for the initial episode of mild-to-moderate disease.
+The recommendation is based on metronidazole's high in vivo activity against C. difficile, its low cost as well

 as a growing concern of emerging resistance to other important antibiotics 9.